MiSTerJohnnyLove/MiSTerSquashfs/README.md

 # MisterSquashfs
-This kernel adds squashfs support, enabling you to compress roms using gzip, lzma, lz4, or zstd, transparently and without needing any modifications to cores.
+This kernel adds squashfs support, enabling you to compress roms using gzip, lzma, lz4, xz, or zstd, transparently and without needing any modifications to cores.

 If you are using windows and need gensquashfs, https://github.com/AgentD/squashfs-tools-ng<br/>
-Otherwise install it in linux through your package manager, for example "sudo apt-get install squashfs-tools-ng"
+Otherwise install genisofs in linux through your package manager, for example "sudo apt-get install squashfs-tools-ng"

 To limit the number of symbolic links made, take a ROM pack and first put it in an empty folder.
 In this example, it's called compress.